 Check back here for news and announcements to be the first to know about what’s coming soon!

 The Port is committed to exemplary customer service at Sea-Tac Airport, beginning with a high-quality experience for travelers at the airport’s restaurants and stores.
 In the coming years, travelers will see changes with new, exciting concepts.
 Dining and retail square footage may grow by at least 35 percent by 2025.
 Be aware construction will be part of the changes, so some units may be closed until new construction is complete.
 We appreciate your patience.
 Download the Sea-Tac App for an interactive map and directions to shops and eateries.

 Currently, 60 of the prime locations are scheduled to expire through 2019.
 New opportunities will be available for large, small and minority-owned businesses to bid for available spaces.
 If you’re a business owner looking to do business at Sea-Tac, click here for more information.

-Swarovski: A world-leading producer of fashion jewelry, the sparkling world of Swarovski opened on Concourse A in March 2019.
-They offer figurines, jewelry and accessories all made by Swarovski Crystals.
+- Swarovski: A world-leading producer of fashion jewelry, the sparkling world of Swarovski opened on

-Camden food co.: A healthful bistro dedicated to sandwiches and salads, opening on Concourse D in April 2019.
+- Camden food co.: A healthful bistro dedicated to sandwiches and salads, Camden food co. opened on Concourse D in April 2019.

-Seattle Made: Featuring high quality products designed and manufactured in Seattle by more than 350 member makers, Seattle Made opens on Concourse C in April 2019.
+- Seattle Made: Featuring high-quality products designed and manufactured in Seattle by more than 350 member makers, Seattle Made opened on Concourse C in April 2019.

-The New Stand: A modern era travel retailer and newsstand concept for the reading and gift needs of passengers, The New Stand opens in North Satellite in May 2019.
+- The New Stand: A modern era travel retailer and newsstand concept for the reading and gift needs of passengers, The New Stand opened in North Satellite in spring 2019.